microsoft/windows-containers-demos/eshop-mvc-modernized-app/README.md

 Using SSMS/Azure Query Editor Enter your server admin login.
 You will get connected to Azure SQL database.
-Run the following SQL scripts on SQL query editor
+Run the following SQL scripts on SQL query editor.

+Note that you will need to update the USE statments to match the name of your SQL DB.
+For example:
+USE [Microsoft.eShopOnContainers.Services.CatalogDb] to USE [eshop]

 ```powershell
 D:\windows-containers-demos\eshop-mvc-modernized-app\scripts\database-scripts